 Battery Powered Grease Guns

 The basic lubricant oozing mechanism of these types of guns is the same as the above-mentioned guns.
 The only difference is that they come with batteries that provide power to the gun to build up the required pressure for forcing out the lubricant.
+That’s a great option if you don’t mind spending a little extra money and you have a lot of greases to do or if you just want something easy and clean to grease with.

 How to Choose the Best Grease Gun